sapegin/blog.sapegin.me/content/all/accessibility-testing.md

 ## Axe browser extension

-Axe browser extension is available for [Chrome](https://chrome.google.com/webstore/detail/axe-web-accessibility-tes/lhdoppojpmngadmnindnejefpokejbdd) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/axe-devtools/), and based on axe-core.
-However, we run them on an actual site or app, so they find issues that are impossible to find by checking a single component, like correct headings structure or landmark regions.
+Axe browser extension for [Chrome](https://chrome.google.com/webstore/detail/axe-web-accessibility-tes/lhdoppojpmngadmnindnejefpokejbdd) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/axe-devtools/) is based on axe-core.
+However, we run this extension on an actual site or app, so it could find issues that are impossible to find by checking a single component, like correct headings structure or landmark regions.

 ![Axe Chrome extensions site analysis results](/images/accessibility-axe.png)

-These extensions are great for quick testing, but we have to remember to run them every time we add or change something on our site or app.
-Sometimes, they have false negatives, for example, when Axe can’t determine the background color and reports text as having insufficient contrast.
+This extension is great to do an accessibility audit but we have to remember to run it every time we add or change something on our site or app.
+Sometimes, it has false negatives, for example, when Axe can’t determine the background color and reports text as having insufficient color contrast.

 ## Accessibility Insights browser extension